For too many retailers, the solution is a frequent-shopper discount program.

-However, if you dig a little deeper, the message is much, much different.
+However, if you dig a little deeper, the message is much different.

-What you’re really telling your customers is, “Hey, thanks for buying our stuff at the regular markup.
+You’re telling your customers, “Hey, thanks for buying our stuff at the regular markup.
 We could have sold it to you for less to begin with, but thanks for playing along anyway.
 Now that you’ve bought enough at full price, we can start selling to you at a discount.
 Congratulations!”

-Now your customer feels like they’ve been getting ripped off, and they feel like your products are of lesser value.
+Now your customer feels like they’ve been ripped off and your products are of lesser value.
 That doesn’t seem like a fitting reward for being a loyal customer, does it?

-What works is a retail loyalty program that rewards loyal customers with more of what made them loyal to begin with.
-They like your brands and your service, so your program must include giving them more of both.
+What works is a retail loyalty program that rewards loyal customers with more of what made them loyal, to begin with.
+They like your brands and service, so your program must include giving them more.
 You know their buying preferences and the types of shopping experiences they expect, so their loyalty reward should be a focused effort to leverage that knowledge.

-Here are three tips to building a great loyalty program...
+Here are nine tips for building a great loyalty program...

-Brand Awareness.
+1. Brand Awareness.
 You know what your customers like.
+Show them their brand awareness is relevant to you.
 A great way to reward loyalty is by keeping them in the loop about new products that fit their interests.
 When a new product line is coming up, your loyal customers should be the first to hear about it.
 Instead of waiting for items to hit the showroom floor, your loyal customers should expect a sneak preview, so they can be the first to enjoy those new items.
 How cool would it be to text a loyal customer while you’re at a trade show and show them a picture of what you are buying that will be available in your store the next month?
 I can assure you - pretty cool.

-Valuable Additions.
+3. Valuable Additions.
 You already know that a loyal customer enjoys one product that you carry.
-When you get a new line of merchandise or begin to offer a service that would enhance with a previous purchase, make sure you alert them.
+When you get a new line of merchandise or begin offering a service that would enhance a previous purchase, alert them.
 Are you offering while-you-wait alterations?
 Trade-ins on new products?
 Tell them!
 You don't want your loyal customers to be last.
-Matching products and services to your customer is a great value to them, a great way to boost your bottom line, and a great reward for their loyalty.
-Your customers will know they can trust you and that loyalty will make it possible for you to make further suggestions and recommendations for product pairings and add-ons.
+Matching products and services to your customer is a great value to them, a great way to boost your bottom line, and an excellent reward for their loyalty.
+Your customers will know they can trust you, and that loyalty will make it possible for you to make further suggestions and recommendations for product pairings and add-ons.

 Give 'em What They Want

-That means stepping up your training and giving your salespeople the tools and knowledge they need to make every shopping experience a personal, positive one.
+That means stepping up your training and giving your salespeople the tools and knowledge they need to make every shopping experience personal and positive.

 That’s the way to build your customer loyalty program.